VoiceThread/nativescript-plugins/packages/nativescript-downloader/README.md

 You can choose to enable these notifications which will show the user progress and completion/failure notifications.

-Android version of plugin supports two special destination approaches.
-First, `destinationSpecial: DownloadDestination.picker` will first download the file to the default cache directory, and then present the user with a picker UI so that they select where they'd like a copy saved.
+Android version of the plugin supports two destination copy approaches.
+First, `copyPicker` will first download the file to the default cache directory, and then present the user with a picker UI so that they select where they'd like a copy saved.
 This approach avoids permission requirements since the user is involved in the destination choice.
-Second, `destinationSpecial: DownloadDestination.downloads` will save a copy to the device's Download directory in case the user wants to use that file in another application from an easy to find location.
+Second, `copyDownloads` will save a copy to the device's Download directory in case the user wants to use that file in another application from an easy to find location.
 API versions > 28 use MediaStore, and no extra permissions are necessary.
 For API versions 28 and below, you'll need to ensure you have Android Manifest permissions defined using:

 ```xml
 <manifest ... >